 Don’t you want to lick the screen?
 It’s ok, I understand.

 Lastly, pour one more cup of chocolate chips on top.
 I grab a handful and sprinkle them on.
 The first time I made this I thought it was a crazy step to add more chocolate chips on top because I assumed they would melt so why not pour them into the melted mixture.
-But, they don’t really melt, and stay so pretty.
+But, they don’t really melt, and they stay so pretty.

 You can also add walnuts or pecans to the top.
 If you decide to add walnuts or pecans, I would chop them up and add about 1/2 cup.